TalalAlrawajfeh/mathematics-roadmap/README.md

 ### Objective
 I don't intend here to offer solutions to the problems mentioned above; however, using the best _(pedagogically best)_ of available references, I wish to construct an effective and comprehensive roadmap for learning Mathematics which approximates my idea of good mathematical exposition.

+I emphasize the importance of the relation of other subjects to Mathematics.
+Of course, Philosophy lays down the conceptual framework that encompasses the entirety of human knowledge so it relates to any field or science not just Mathematics but Philosophy always had a special relationship with Mathematics and anyone who reads Philosophy can clearly  see that.
+Philosophy impacts one's thought and makes him independent, aware, self-reflective, critical, rigorous, and always seeking for deep understanding.
+Although I started the roadmap with Philosophy because of my obvious bias, you can skip it but I highly recommend reading at least one book.
+Also, there are many other important subjects such as Computer Science and Physics which are strongly connected to Mathematics if not sometimes regarded as subsets of Mathematics.
+Throughout history, Mathematics was strongly influenced by these subjects, and in turn, Mathematics also influenced them.
+Many ideas in Mathematics have their origins in problems in subjects elsewhere so these subjects are extremely useful for motivating these ideas.

 ### Learning Tips
 Learning Mathematics is a tedious task that requires long periods of conscious effort and patience.
 I offer some tips which I consider to be of great importance when learning any subject within Mathematics (which could be applied elsewhere).